Innisfree House School: Activities

 It is also part of the LodeStar Career Counselling Programme- to help 10th standard students make an informed choice of their future studies.

 It hosts an annual inter-school literary event called the Vistas, for children of classes 4-7 in July.

+In the news

+In March 2016, the school was closed for a few days after a feared outbreak of foot and mouth disease.